andrewsingleton2/Active-Directory/README.md

 • Installed and Configured RAS/NAT.

 • Setting Up A DHCP Server.
-(Allows Windows 10 users to access and browse the internet)
+(Allows Windows 10 users to automatically get an IP to access and browse the internet)

 ### (Downloads)
 ###### VirtualBox Download: https://www.virtualbox.org/wiki/Downloads